actualbudget/actual/docs/tour/accounts.md

 # The Account Register

-This view lets you manage your transaction for an account.
+This view lets you manage your transactions for an account.
 Consult the [Accounts & Transaction](/docs/accounts/) section in the manual for detailed information on how to work with this view.

 ![](/static/img/a-tour-of-actual/tour-account-register-overview.png)

 ## The Account Header

-To rename the account, click on the pencil icon.
+To rename the account, click on the pencil icon that appears when you hover over the account name.
 Clicking on the note icon lets you add a note.
 Actual fully supports Markdown and the note will be rendered according to your Markdown when the cursor is hovering over the note.

 Below the account name, you'll see the current balance.
 Green indicates a positive account balance, and red indicates a